w3c-fedid/FedCM/explainer/cookies.md

 }
 ```

-Which may respond with the following:
+Which may result in the following response:

 ```json
 {